feydor/coolmidi/Readme.md

 A MIDI parser, sequencer, and CLI player with the following features:
 * Support for format 0 & 1 MIDI files including the following standards: GM, XG, GS
 * Plays back all provided MIDI files in the given order (playlist support)
-* CLI UI to display the last note on each of the maximum 16 MIDI channels
+* A few different CLI UI options
 * MIDI files with [running status](http://midi.teragonaudio.com/tech/midispec/run.htm) work fine
 * ~~The name sounds like chlamydia~~